Algebraic Number Starscapes: Geometry

-\begin{observation} The $\PSL(2;\RR)$ action on the projective plane of real quadratics divides it into three disjoint homogeneous geometries. \begin{enumerate} \item The geometry of quadratics with a double root is the familiar geometry of the real projective line. \item The geometry of quadratics with distinct real roots is that of \emph{de Sitter space}, a two dimensional Lorentzian geometry\footnote{Lorentzian geometry is the flavor of geometry useful to describe space-time in relativity theory.
-De Sitter 2-space describes a world with one space and one time dimension of positive curvature.
-Geometrically, this is just the hyperboloid of 1-sheet $x^2+y^2-z^2=1$ in $\RR^3$ equipped with the action of $\SO(2,1)$.}. \item The geometry of quadratics with complex conjugate roots is a hyperbolic plane (the disk in Figure \ref{fig:QuadNegDisc} equipped with the projective action of $\PSL(2;\RR)\cong\mathrm{Isom}_0(\HH^2)$). \end{enumerate} \end{observation}
+\begin{observation} The $\PSL(2;\RR)$ action on the projective plane of real quadratics divides it into three disjoint homogeneous geometries. \begin{enumerate} \item The geometry of quadratics with a double root is the familiar geometry of the real projective line. \item The geometry of quadratics with distinct real roots is \emph{de Sitter space}, a two dimensional geometry relevant to relativistic physics\footnote{De Sitter geometry is a particular geometry not of space, but rather of \emph{spacetime}.
+In this particular case, De Sitter 2-space describes a world with one space and one time dimension of positive curvature.
+Geometrically, this is just the hyperboloid of 1-sheet $x^2+y^2-z^2=1$ in $\RR^3$ equipped with the action of $\SO(2,1)$.}. \item The geometry of quadratics with complex conjugate roots is a hyperbolic plane (the disk in Figure \ref{fig:QuadNegDisc} equipped with the projective action of $\PSL(2;\RR)$. \end{enumerate} \end{observation}